Throughout Garrett County’s history the Youghiogheny River has been a source of transportation, economic importance, and recreation.

 Fishing and camping beside along the banks of the river were the early lure of the river.
 The shallow depth of most of the river limited boating to a few select areas.
 Rocks and snags often punctured the hulls of wooden canoes.

 The introduction of the aluminum canoe in early 1950 opened the door for future whitewater enthusiasts.
 Rocks and snags only dented the aluminum hulls.
 Canoe paddlers discovered calm flatwater and challenging rapid that were previously unexplored.
 Less expensive Army surplus inflatable rafts also became popular and were able to go through rapids too powerful for canoes.
 As the equipment advanced, so did the ability to conquer even more difficult whitewater.
 Eventually, light weight fiberglass kayaks we are accustomed to seeing today allowed paddlers to go where rafts could not.

-Throughout time, the Youghiogheny River has played an big role in the development of the area and our country.
+Throughout time, the Youghiogheny River has played a big role in the development of the area and our country.
 Today, the Department of Natural Resources manages the river in an effort to preserve the valley for the enjoyment of future generations.
-Whitewater enthusiasts say a person can enjoy whitewater simply by sitting next to it with a fishing pole in hand but that its ultimate thrill comes from being right in the middle of it – on a raft, in a canoe or a kayak.

 Whitewater boating has become an increasingly popular way for many to experience the wildness of the Youghiogheny.
 Sections of the river are extremely difficult and potentially dangerous.
 You should contact a local rafting companies to plan an excursion.
 They offer family friendly paddles along with more thrilling guided trips.